cmu-sei/juneberry/docs/installation.md

 # Juneberry with a Docker Container

-Using a prebuilt docker container is the preferred method
+Using a prebuilt Docker container is the recommended method for accessing Juneberry.

 # Direct Installation

-If you wish to just install Juneberry without any particular platform, just get a clone of juneberry and install using `pip install .` from within the repo.
-By default, Juneberry doesn't install any platforms as we don't know which ones the user will want.
+If you wish to just install Juneberry without any particular platform, clone of Juneberry from GitHub and install using `pip install .` from within the repo.
+By default, Juneberry doesn't install any platforms because it makes no assumptions about which platforms the user wants.
 The available platforms are:

-* tf - Tensorflow
+* tf - TensorFlow
-* torch - Pytorch
+* torch - PyTorch
-* onnx - Onnx support for cpu.
+* onnx - ONNX support for CPU.
-* onnx-gpu - Onnx support for gpus.
+* onnx-gpu - ONNX support for GPUs.
-* opacus - Support for opacus.
+* opacus - Support for Opacus.

 # Juneberry with a Virtual Environment

 **Apple Silicon Note:** Currently, there is no configuration for Apple Silicon.

 Juneberry can be installed in a virtual environment.
-However, a specific order of operations and a set of platform versions is required in order to get all the included platforms to install properly if you want to access all the platforms.
+However, if you want to access all the available platforms, then a specific order of operations and a set of platform versions is required in order to get all the included platforms to install properly.

 ## Set up a virtual environment